lenarcica/rcsv/README.md

 file.
 Rust Procedural macros, at compile time, read the configuration files, and generate suitable reader structures to power a an extract-from-csv-to-parquet operation.
-As needed, this code can be adjusted to make subtle adjustments, that may be difficult to achieve in chaining fixed utilities together with scripts or python.
+As needed, this code can be adjusted to make subtle adjustments, that may be difficult to achieve in chaining fixed utilities together with scripts or Python.

 The optimal scheme for extracting CSVs can be system dependent.
 Some Cloud/On-prem instances can handle files with access to sizable system ram/and